seifalrahman/PIC-8259/README.md

 14. **rotate_left and rotate_right Modules**: These modules seem to be correct, but they are not connected to the rest of the logic in the `Priority_Resolver` module.

-To address these issues, you should:
+To address these issues, we should:
 - Ensure that all always blocks that infer sequential logic use non-blocking assignments.
 - Use case statements for better readability and synthesis where multiple conditions are checked.
 - Connect instantiated modules properly and ensure that all signals are driven and used where necessary.